Visitors to WA

 Western Australia (WA) is the largest state in our vast, arid continent, covering an area of 2.5 million square kilometres – that’s bigger than the whole of Western Europe or four times the size of Texas.
 We want you to enjoy your stay, but more importantly we want you to stay safe.

 There are many things you need to be aware of before you drive in the city or around the outback.
-Take some time to read the following pages to ensure your trip is as enjoyable and safe as possible!
+Take some time to read 'A Guide to Driving on WA Roads - On the Road' see below (translated into 8 languages) to ensure your WA trip is a safe and enjoyable one!

 is the maximum speed limit on open roads in WA.